Italy left guessing over election outcome

 - A right-wing coalition -

-The right-wing coalition brings together four parties, the biggest of which are Silvio Berlusconi's centre-right Forza Italia (FI) and the far-right League.
+The right-wing coalition brings together four parties, the biggest of which are Silvio Berlusconi's centre-right Forza Italia (Go Italy) and the far-right League headed up by Matteo Salvini.

-An agreement between Berlusconi and League leader Matteo Salvini says that whoever comes first of the two parties will lead the government, should the coalition win a majority.
+An agreement between Berlusconi and Salvini says that whoever comes first of the two parties will lead the government, should the coalition win a majority.

 If the League comes out on top, Salvini will be premier, assuming that Berlusconi keeps his word and lines up behind him.